-B. Records Retention [Revised 11/2014]

-- 1. Each school should establish a records center, that is, a storage place to protect documents from fire, deterioration and unauthorized access. - a.
+- B. Records Retention [Revised 11/2014; 11/2016] - 1.
+Each school should establish a records center, that is, a storage place to protect documents from fire, deterioration and unauthorized access. - a.
 The record center should have non-current documents or files designated for either short term or permanent storage.
 The record center should not be used for the storage of current files, that is, those that are consulted several times a year in a normal course of business. - b.
 Documents and files stored in the records center awaiting later destruction shall be boxed in such a way as to make clear the dates of destruction under the provision of a records retention schedule approved by the local conference office of education. - c.
 Documents and files considered to be permanent, may be kept in hard copy or microform at the discretion of the local conference office of education.
-Storage may be in the same storage facility with less permanent items, but should be physically separated and clearly labeled.
+Storage may be in the same storage facility with less permanent items, but should be physically separated and clearly labeled. - d.
+Schools or conferences with sizeable collections of records, aged fifty years or older, shall make provision to create an historical archive, where measures can be taken for long-term preservation and for making documents accessible to researchers.